Yoctol/bottender/docs/channel-messenger-setup.md

 ### Messenger Page Id, Messenger Access Token, Messenger App Id, Messenger App Secret, and Messenger Verify Token

-These fields could be found on your Facebook App page, which you can accessed from your [Facebook App Dashboard](https://developers.facebook.com/apps).
+These fields could be found on your Facebook App page, which you can access from your [Facebook App Dashboard](https://developers.facebook.com/apps).
 Then, you need to fill in corresponding fields in `.env` for loading those values correctly into `bottender.config.js`:

 ```
 MESSENGER_PAGE_ID=